jdersch/PERQemu/PERQemu/Readme-source.txt

 the original file; an [equivalent] "save as" is provided to easily make copies of any floppy, hard disk [or tape] image without disturbing the original.

-PERQemu [should/will] treat files set to "read only" by filesystem permissions as read-only media; this makes sense for floppy and tape images which have the analogous physical means to make them unwritable.
+PERQemu treats files that aren't writable (according to the host filesystem) as read-only media; this makes sense for floppy and tape images which have the analogous physical means to make them unwritable.
 If possible, the "default" configuration should always be available and unmodified, while user created media and config files can be changed all willy nilly...